nickfargo/omicron/README.md

 #### NIL

-Singleton value object; has no utility apart from simply its existence.
-Commonly used by `edit` and the related differential functions, where, within a given operand, a property whose value is set to `NIL` indicates the absence or deletion of the corresponding property on an associated operand.
+`NIL` is a special object used only for its unique reference.
+Whereas the `null` reference connotes “no object”, and `undefined` connotes “no value”, `NIL` specifically implies “no existence” of a corresponding property on some other object.
+The prime example is its use within `edit` and the related differential operation functions, where, within a given operand, a property whose value is set to `NIL` indicates the absence or deletion of the corresponding property on an associated operand.

-### Typing and inspection
+### Typing and inspection <a name="api--typing-and-inspection" href="#api--typing-and-inspection">&#x1f517;</a>

 #### type ( obj )